 Edwards Lifesciences (EW) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from Edwards Lifesciences as it approaches its next earnings release.
-On that day, Edwards Lifesciences is projected to report earnings of $0.64 per share, which would represent no growth from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.4 billion, up 1.92% from the year-ago period.
+Edwards Lifesciences will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.64, unchanged from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.4 billion, up 1.92% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.57 per share and revenue of $5.72 billion.
-These totals would mark changes of +15.77% and +9.29%, respectively, from last year.
+EW's full-year Zacks Consensus Estimates are calling for earnings of $2.57 per share and revenue of $5.72 billion.
+These results would represent year-over-year changes of +15.77% and +9.29%, respectively.

-Any recent changes to analyst estimates for Edwards Lifesciences should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for Edwards Lifesciences.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.13% higher.
-Edwards Lifesciences is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.13% higher.
+Edwards Lifesciences is currently sporting a Zacks Rank of #4 (Sell).

-Looking at its valuation, Edwards Lifesciences is holding a Forward P/E ratio of 34.82.
-For comparison, its industry has an average Forward P/E of 25.85, which means Edwards Lifesciences is trading at a premium to the group.
+Looking at its valuation, Edwards Lifesciences is holding a Forward P/E ratio of 36.92.
+This valuation marks a premium compared to its industry's average Forward P/E of 27.19.

-We can also see that EW currently has a PEG ratio of 2.51.
+Also, we should mention that EW has a PEG ratio of 2.66.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-EW's industry had an average PEG ratio of 1.88 as of yesterday's close.
+Medical - Instruments stocks are, on average, holding a PEG ratio of 1.92 based on yesterday's closing prices.

 Click to get this free report